Wir3s/random-password-generator/README.md

 ## Description

 Generates a random password based on user criteria.
-The user can choose a character length betwee 8 and 128, and whether to include lowercase letters, uppercase letters, numbers and special characters.
+The user can choose a character length between 8 and 128, and whether to include lowercase letters, uppercase letters, numbers and special characters.
 At least one of those four criteria must be selected.

 ## Installation